Don’t like pickles? Are you mad? Get a jar of McClure’s and give your tongue a jab of hot 'n spicy Chicago at its best!

 Flaky sea salt

-2 Mix in shallot, garlic, ½-¾ teaspoon of salt, oregano or marjoram, rosemary, mustard, ketchup and olive oil.
+2 Mix in shallot, garlic, ½-¾ teaspoon of salt, a little black pepper, oregano or marjoram, rosemary, mustard, ketchup and olive oil.
 Divide into 4 balls then roughly shape into thinnish patties on a plate, but don’t squash or compress.
 The patties don’t have to be perfectly round – mine never are (I go for a rustic look!).
 Cover with plastic wrap and chill for 1-4 hours.

 3 Heat 1 tablespoon of olive oil in a heavy-based ridged frying pan (skillet) over medium-high heat.
 Drop in 1 tablespoon of butter when it is hot, and add patties when it is sizzling.
 Don’t move patties around, leave them where they land, but spoon butter and oil over them as they cook to keep them moist.
 Once patties are nicely browned, turn and cook the other side.
 Keep anointing them with the oil and butter.
 Transfer to a plate and season with salt and black pepper.
 Alternatively, cook patties on a preheated lightly oiled barbecue hot plate (cast-iron griddle) over medium heat, and brush with olive oil as they cook.